-We started by interviewing five game "admins" to get a better sense of the space we were researching.
-The interviews were semi-structured, meaning we had a set of questions to start with but were focused on exploring the space and learning as much as we could.
-We took the insights from all the interviews and collected our thoughts in an affinity diagram.
+We started by interviewing five game admins to get a better sense of the game and how the players interacted with it.
+We took insights from all of the interviews and collected our thoughts in an affinity diagram.
 This process surfaced several interesting insights:

-The next phase of our project was the prototype itself.
-A teammate and I took lead on the hardware and software design, while a third teammate designed the housing which was laser cut out of cardboard.
-We used a Raspberry Pi and Pi Touchscreen connected to an analog coin counter, as well as an Arduino that ran lights.
-The lights provide visual feedback to users as they interact with the device, blinking when their card is successfully read and pulsing the color of the faction that currently owns the kiosk.
+I took lead with another teammate on the hardware components and software design, while a third teammate designed the physical housing, which was laser cut out of cardboard.
+We used a Raspberry Pi and Pi Touchscreen connected to an analog coin counter, as well as an Arduino to run lights.
+The lights provided visual feedback to users as they interacted with the device, blinking when their card was successfully read and pulsing the color of the faction that currently owns the kiosk.

 After creating our physical prototype, we had the opportunity to test it in a "mini game" setting with a small group of HvZ volunteers.
 The feedback was universally positive, and players of all different play styles enjoyed the opportunity to interact with the game in a new way!

 Overall, I was extremely pleased with how this project turned out.
 I had the opportunity to practice the research methods I was learning in other classes in situ.
 As a group, we reminded ourselves to always keep our eyes open to solutions beyond "apps," and as a result we saw the opportunity for a more nuanced and interesting addition to the game.

 I'm extremely grateful to have been on a truly multidisciplinary team.
 Leaning on the strengths of each other led to a better overall project that we are all proud of.